frifox/fifo/README.md

     ...
 })

-// queue the job & execute only the first closure once finished: queue.AddAndCloseOnce(jobID, myRequest, func(resp any) {
+// queue the job & execute only the first closure once finished queue.AddAndCloseOnce(jobID, myRequest, func(resp any) {
     ...
 })